ithacaxyz/porto/apps/docs/pages/contracts/orchestrator.md

 One of the most powerful use cases of executing through intents is that rpc servers can abstract gas for users and get compensated in any token the user holds.

-We’ve removed the need for gas refunds and made pre payment of relay fees optional.
+We've removed the need for gas refunds and made pre payment of relay fees optional.
 Instead, relays use the `pay` function on the account to request payment in two almost identical tranches:

 1. **prePayment** (before executing the user's call bundle):
    - If successful, the user's **nonce is incremented**, even if the call bundle fails during execution.